a-doumoulakis/triSYCL_knn/README.md

 * OpenCL triSYCL iGPU : Running the beignet OpenCL implementation with the **Intel® HD Graphics 530** integrated graphics of the skylake processor
 * OpenCL triSYCL GPU : Running with the Nvidia OpenCL runtime with the **GTX 960M**
 * OpenMP triSYCL : Running triSYCL without the OpenCL interoperability mode but with OpenMP
 * OpenCL (CPU/iGPU/CPU) : Running "pure" OpenCL code on the hardware without triSYCL or Boost Compute

 The next three data columns correspond to :

 * Execution Time : Real time in milliseconds used by the process as measured by `time %e`, this includes the time taken to process the files
 *  Avg per Image : Average time in milliseconds taken to process one image, this include the transfers to and from the device and the computing time, this is mesured with `boost::posix_time::ptime` and `boost::posix_time::time_duration`
-* Gain w/ opt : The improvement in term of speed, observed when going from the unoptimized to the optimized version of triSYCL
+* Gain w/ opt : The improvement in term of speed, observed when going from the unoptimized to the optimized version of triSYCL, exept for the pure OpenCL implementation in which the value is the improvement over the optimized triSYCL version

 #### Conclusion